 If you are looking for light fluffy gluten free matzo balls, this is the recipe to make!
 They are perfect in my grandma's homemade chicken soup!
 Serve this comforting soup for Rosh Hashanah, Hanukkah, Passover, or any time.

-Not only is gluten free matzo ball soup great for holidays, but it's also perfect for lunch or dinner too.
-The juicy chicken, healthy fresh vegetables, and broth taste great.
-Then when you add the gluten free matzo balls, it’s positively scrumptious.
+Not only is my homemade gluten free matzo ball soup great for holidays, but it's also delicious for lunch or dinner too.
+The juicy chicken, healthy fresh vegetables, fresh dill, and broth taste great together.

-If you love chicken soup, you will want to check out all of my popular chicken soup recipes!
-There is a soup for everyone!
+If you love chicken soup, you will want to check out my popular gluten free chicken recipes!
+There is soup for everyone!

 Are you ready to try making this gluten free matzo ball soup from scratch?